ShadeLab/ACC_Deaminase/Dacon_Notes.md

 ### Export Genes

-  After the metadata has been exported, there will be an option called **Upload & Export**, in the **Export Genes** click the *FASTA Nucleic Acid format*.
+  After the metadata has been exported, there will be an option called **Upload & Export**, in the **Export Genes** click the *FASTA Nucleic Acid* format.
 Click **Show in Export Format** and the sequences will be exported in a .txt format.